Eau de Parfum vs. Eau de Toilette: What's the Real Difference?

 Additional Benefits Moisturizes and soothes skin; can have a tightening effect Offers a multi-layered scent experience with evolving notes

-To summarize, aftershaves and perfumes serve different roles in one’s grooming and fragrance routine.
-While aftershaves focus on post-shave skin benefits and mild fragrancing, perfumes are all about creating a lasting impression with their scent.
+In short, aftershave and perfume serve different roles in a grooming routine.
+While aftershave focuses on post-shave skin benefits and mild fragrancing, perfume is about creating a lasting impression.

 Fragrance vs. Perfume: Beyond the Semantics